bmullan/CIAB.Full-Mesh.VPN.Wireguard.FRR.BGP.VXLAN.Internet.Overlay.Architecture/docs/index.md

 #### Assumptions

 1. Installation is being done on either Ubuntu 18.04 or Ubuntu 20.04 Desktop or Server systems.
-   By “system” we mean a some PC/Laptop/Server, Virtual Machines or a Cloud Instances.
+   By "system" we mean a some PC/Laptop/Server, Virtual Machines or a Cloud Instances.
    Any or all of which can be part of your CIAB Mesh VPN Overlay Network.
 1. Make sure LXD is installed initialized on all Nodes.
 1. Steps 5, 6, 7, 8, 9, 10, 11